 It may be the financial capital of India and the home of Bollywood, but Mumbai is also a true food lover’s paradise.
-And if you love street food, you’re especially in luck, as every corner has a stall with a few quintessential Bombay dishes—foods that are part of the daily meal routine for most in the city.
-From the traditional Marathi breakfast with Mumbai’s ladi pav (fluffy white buns) to the tangy import of South Indian sambhar, there’s something to suit every taste bud here.
+And if you love street food, you’re especially in luck, as every corner has a stall with a few quintessential dishes—dishes that are part of the daily meal routine for most in the city.
+From the traditional Marathi breakfast with ladi pav (fluffy white buns) to the tangy import of South Indian sambhar, the best street foods in Mumbai have something to suit every taste bud.
 Many of these dishes are vegetarian, and all are prepared from scratch—sometimes before your very eyes—without any processed chemicals or additives, so you can feel good about what you’re eating.

 While you can find these dishes on virtually every street corner of the city, die-hard Mumbaikars know there are certain spots where the tastiest street foods exist at the best prices.
 It’s a lot to navigate out there, so we’ve done the work for you.
 Here are Mumbai’s 10 best street foods to try on your next trip to the city.